How To Handle Criticism Without Judging Back

-Those words of eternal wisdom are credited to Aristotle who spent his lifetime pondering upon the variables that could create a better structure for a thriving society.
+Those words of eternal wisdom are credited to Aristotle, who spent his life pondering the variables that could create a better structure for a thriving society.

 The way we see ourselves is mediated through the energy we project to others.